This document answers the most frequently asked questions related to Multiprotocol Label Switching (MPLS) from a beginner level.

-A. An MPLS LSP tunnel has one label (four bytes) or two labels (for example, when using Link Protection Fast reroute) of overhead.
-Unlike GRE tunnel, MPLS does not change the IP header.
+An MPLS LSP tunnel has one label (four bytes) or two labels (for example, when using Link Protection Fast reroute) of overhead.
+Unlike a GRE tunnel, MPLS does not change the IP header.
 Instead, the label stack is imposed on to the packet that takes the tunnel path.

 How does the LSR know which is the top label, bottom label, and a middle label of the label stack?

-A. The label immediately after the Layer 2 header is the top label, and the label with the S bit set to 1 is the bottom label.
+The label immediately after the Layer 2 header is the top label, and the label with the S bit set to 1 is the bottom label.
 No application requires LSR to read/identify the middle labels.
 However, a label will be a middle label if it is not at the top of the stack and the S bit is set to 0.

-Q. What is the range of label values?
+What is the range of label values?
 What label values are reserved?
 What do the reserved values signify?

 Theoretically, the range is 0 through (220-1).
 Label values 0-15 are reserved, and values 4-15 are reserved for future use.
 Values 0-3 are defined as:

-A value of 0 represents the "IPv4 Explicit NULL Label".
+A value of 0 represents the IPv4 Explicit NULL Label.
 This label indicates that the label stack must be popped, and the packet forwarding must be based on the IPv4 header.
 This helps to keep Exp bits safe until the egress router.
-It is used in MPLS based QoS.
+It is used in MPLS based QoS

-A value of 1 represents the "Router Alert Label".
+A value of 1 represents the Router Alert Label.
 When a received packet contains this label value at the top of the label stack, it is delivered to a local software module for processing.
 The actual packet forwarding is determined by the label beneath it in the stack.
 However, if the packet is forwarded further, the Router Alert Label should be pushed back onto the label stack before forwarding.
-The use of this label is analogous to the use of the "Router Alert Option" in IP packets (for example, ping with record route option)
+The use of this label is analogous to the use of the Router Alert Option in IP packets (for example, ping with record route option)

-A value of 2 represents the "IPv6 Explicit NULL Label".
-It indicates that the label stack must be popped, and the packet forwarding must be based on the IPv6 header.
+A value of 2 represents the IPv6 Explicit NULL Label.
+It indicates that the label stack must be popped, and the packet forwarding must be based on the IPv6 header

-A value of 3 represents the "Implicit NULL Label".
+A value of 3 represents the Implicit NULL Label.
 This is a label that an LSR can assign and distribute.
 However, it never actually appears in the encapsulation.
 It indicates that the LSR pops the top label from the stack and forwards the rest of the packet (labeled or unlabeled) through the outgoing interface (as per the entry in Lfib).
-Although this value might never appear in the encapsulation, it needs to be specified in the Label Distribution Protocol, so a value is reserved.
+Although this value might never appear in the encapsulation, it needs to be specified in the Label Distribution Protocol, so a value is reserved

 What protocol and port numbers do LDP and TDP use to distribute labels to LDP/TDP peers?

-A. LDP uses TCP port 646, and TDP uses TCP port 711.
+LDP uses TCP port 646, and TDP uses TCP port 711.
 These ports are opened on the router interface only when mpls ip is configured on the interface.
 The use of TCP as a transport protocol results in reliable delivery of LDP/TDP information with robust flow control and congestion handling mechanisms.

 What restrictions exist for MPLS support on the Catalyst 6500 and 7600 Optical Services Router (OSR)?

-A. The interface connected to the MPLS domain must use one of the Optical Services Modules (OSM) (for example, any module that utilizes Parallel Express Forwarding (PXF) complex) or an interface in the FlexWAN module.
+The interface connected to the MPLS domain must use one of the Optical Services Modules (OSM) (for example, any module that utilizes Parallel Express Forwarding (PXF) complex) or an interface in the FlexWAN module.
 The same restriction exists for MPLS Layer 3 VPN.
 That is, the IP frame must enter on a WAN interface which is either an OSM or an interface in a FlexWAN module.
 These restrictions do not exist on a Supervisor 720.

 What options are available for load balancing MPLS packets?

-A. MPLS packets can be load balanced with the MPLS label information and/or the source and destination address of the essential IP header.
+MPLS packets can be load balanced with the MPLS label information and/or the source and destination address of the essential IP header.

 Can we configure an 802.1Q trunk between two Cisco Catalyst switches on different sites over a MPLS connection?

-A. When you connect to a remote site through MPLS, it is a layer 3 connection, and the 802.1Q trunk is a layer 2 protocol, so you cannot have an 802.1Q trunk across a MPLS connection.
+When you connect to a remote site through MPLS, it is a layer 3 connection, and the 802.1Q trunk is a layer 2 protocol, so you cannot have an 802.1Q trunk across a MPLS connection.
 You need to have a Metro Ethernet connection or 802.1Q tunneling to expand your VLAN, which is provided by the ISP.
 In the MPLS cloud, the ISP communicates through VRF.